bperk25/TipCalculator/README.md

 ## Bryant Perkins

-**Tippy** computes the tip and total amount for a bill.
+**TipCacl** computes the tip and total amount for a bill.
 The app uses the base amount and tip percentage to calculate the amount owed, and it also describes the quality of service based on the tip.

 Time spent: **16.735** hours spent in total